havenfricke/Svelte-Django-FullStack-Application-Starter/server/README.md

 Navigate to http://localhost:8000/admin in your web browser.
 And log in with the username and password that was created earlier:

-Screenshot of the admin interface for the Django application.

 You can create, edit, and, delete Todo items using this interface:

-Screenshot of the admin interface for the Django application displaying todo items.

 After experimenting with this interface, you can stop the server (CONTROL+C or CTRL+C).